 The recruitment and training process is detailed below and the current daily rate for Arts Award Moderators is £236.00 plus expenses, with the half day rate being £125.50.

 Applicants invited to join the moderation panel will be supported by a senior moderator at their first moderation.

 Applications are selected based on regional demand.

 Applications are currently closed as we are not looking to recruit in 2018/2019 due to our current regional spread of moderators.
-However, if you would be interested in this role in furture please register your interest by contacting the Arts Award helpdesk and you will be informed when applications re-open.
+However, if you would be interested in this role in future please register your interest here and you will be informed when applications re-open.

 Thank you for your interest in becoming an Arts Award moderator.